CONSTITUTION AND RULES

 d.
 Family membership shall include up to two persons over the age of 17 years and any household members of 17 years and under; and

 e.
-Junior membership shall include persons of 17 years of age and under
+Junior membership shall include persons of 17 years of age and under.

-5. SUBSCRIPTION IN ARREAR
+5. SUBSCRIPTIONS IN ARREARS

 b.
-At the discretion of the Committee, any former member whose subscription is in arrears may be reinstated and may be required to pay all such arrears; and
+At the discretion of the Committee, any former member whose subscription is in arrears may be reinstated, and may be required to pay all such arrears; and

 6. MANAGEMENT